-Requirements - Master of Arts in Education - Behavioral Sciences Option - Women's Studies
+Requirements • Master of Arts in Education - Behavioral Sciences Option - Gender Equity Studies

-Units required for the MA: 30
+Units required for the MA: 30 Minimum required GPA: 3.0

-Minimum required GPA: 3.0 No units with a grade lower than "C" may apply toward the degree.
+No units with a grade lower than "C" may apply toward the degree.
+Courses in parenthesis are prerequisites.

-The Master of Arts in Education with the Behavioral Sciences Option, offers a special study area in Women's Studies.
+The Master of Arts in Education with the Behavioral Sciences Option, offers a special study area in Gender Equity.
 The program offers 1) the opportunity to take courses that focus on the role of women from the points of view of the various disciplines from other University departments; 2) the opportunity to take courses that focus on the educational needs of ethnic and older women; 3) the opportunity to focus on the developmental needs of the young for a nonsexist education; and 4) the possibility for internships with state and local governments and school districts.
 The program offers an emphasis on women as agents of social change and flexible course selection to emphasize research interests in women's issues.